giovanifss/Gitmails/README.md

 ## Installation
 To install Gitmails, you will have to execute the following steps:
 - `pip3 install -r requirements.txt`
-- Intall pygit2 through your operating system package manager.
+- Install pygit2 through your operating system package manager.

 #### Debian problems
 If you are using Debian (maybe Ubuntu too), the libgit2 package do not work with Gitmails.
 To solve this, you will need